ICC sends team to Libya after delegation detained

-TRIPOLI Representatives for the International Criminal Court flew into Tripoli on Sunday to try to secure the release of a detained delegation visiting Muammar Gaddafi's captured son, a Libyan official said.
+TRIPOLI Representatives of the International Criminal Court arrived in Tripoli on Sunday to try to secure the release of a detained delegation visiting Muammar Gaddafi's captured son, a Libyan official said.

-The four-member delegation was being held in the western mountain town of Zintan after one of its lawyers, Australian Melinda Taylor, was found carrying suspicious documents for Saif al-Islam Gaddafi, a Libyan lawyer and a militia said on Saturday.
+The four-member delegation was being held in the western mountain town of Zintan after one of its lawyers, Australian Melinda Taylor, was found carrying documents regarded as suspicious for Saif al-Islam Gaddafi, a Libyan lawyer and a militia member said on Saturday.

 The president of the international war crimes court demanded their immediate release.